Munya Dimairo BSc (Hons) (Statistics), MSc (Medical Statistics), PhD (Medical Statistics)

 My vast research interests are in innovative clinical trials statistical methodology.
 I joined the University of Sheffield in 2009 and have been involved in the design, monitoring, modelling and analysis of clinical trials within the Sheffield CTRU.
 I have also been providing statistical advice in research design for grant applications for researchers through the NIHR-RDS for Yorkshire and the Humber region as a Medical Statistician.
 Prior to this, I have worked in TB and HIV related research as a statistician and in data management responsible for Smear Negative and TB Diagnostic studies at the Biomedical Research and Training Institute under DETECTB Project.

 I graduated with a BSc (Hons) in Statistics from the University of Zimbabwe, an MSc in Medical Statistics from the London School of Hygiene and Tropical Medicine funded by Wellcome Trust and a PhD in Medical Statistics from the University of Sheffield funded by NIHR as part of a Doctoral Research Fellowship (DRF-2012-05-182).
 My PhD investigated “The Utility of Adaptive Designs in Publicly Funded Confirmatory Trials” (http://etheses.whiterose.ac.uk/13981/).
 I am involved in proposal development, clinical trials statistical support of a number of trials within the Sheffield CTU, and research on innovative statistical methods to improve efficiency in the design and conduct of clinical trials.
-I am currently leading the development of a CONSORT extension to enhance the reporting of adaptive clinical trials in collaboration with international researchers, CONSORT Executive Group, and MRC HTMR Adaptive Designs Working Group (The ACE Project).
+I am currently leading two adaptive designs projects: the development of a CONSORT extension to enhance the reporting of adaptive clinical trials in collaboration with international researchers, CONSORT Executive Group, and MRC HTMR Adaptive Designs Working Group (The ACE Project); and the development of an online practical educational platform on adaptive designs (The PANDA project).

 I am based in the Design, Trials & Statistics (DTS) section within ScHARR.